NanjunChen37/TP_LMMSG/readme.md

     tar zxvf ncbi-blast-2.12.0+-x64-linux.tar.gz
     ```

-    Add the path to system envirenment in ~/.bashrc.
+    Add the path to the system environment in ~/.bashrc.
     ```
     vim ~/.bashrc
     export BLAST_HOME={your_path}/ncbi-blast-2.12.0+